HAL: Inducing Human-likeness in LLMs with Alignment: Inducing Human-likeness with Alignment

 \subsection{Training}

 We fine-tune seven open-access models from multiple model families and generations, with parameter counts of 1B, 3B, 8B, 14B, 32B, 70B, and 72B, using DPO \cite{dpo}.
 The models were simple instruction-tuned models, with no Mixture-of-Experts (MoE) and Chain-of-Thought (CoT) training, as these add more complexity in alignment training.
-Unlike standard alignment pipelines, we do not include an intermediate supervised fine-tuning (SFT) step, which typically helps the model learn the data format.
-All models reliably followed the required dialogue format with prompting alone, making SFT not essential.
+In a typical alignment pipeline, an alignment step is often followed by supervised fine-tuning (SFT) to ensure the model adheres to a specific output format.
+We omit this intermediate supervised fine-tuning stage because the instruction-tuned base models already followed the required dialogue format under prompting.
+Furthermore, this helps us isolate the effect of HAL reward in preference optimization and test whether the pairwise preferences induced by HL16Q score are sufficient to shift conversational behavior to be more human-like.

 We train all models for 10 epochs with DPO using $\beta = 0.1$, AdamW optimization in 8-bit precision, a learning rate of $5 \times 10^{-5}$, linear scheduling, and a 10\% warmup.
 Training uses an effective batch size of 32 via gradient accumulation, a maximum sequence length of 1024, and no weight decay.
 We apply LoRA \cite{lora} with rank 16, $\alpha = 32$, and dropout 0.1.
 All models are trained with 4-bit quantization using HuggingFace Accelerate \cite{accelerate} in data-parallel mode on 4 NVIDIA H100 GPUs.
+The total GPU time for the final run of all 7 models is 48.5 hours.